 The southern coast of Saaremaa is well-indented but flat, which accounts for the scarcity of suitable locations for harbours.
 An area suited for landing was, presumably, in the vicinity of Asva where a deep bay stretched inland, close to the arable lands.
 Here, at the site of a Bronze Age fortified settlement, another hillfort was erected in the 6th century and used until the 9th century.
 It was probably connected with a convenient harbour site somewhere in the neighbourhood.

-The exact place of the 6th–9th century landing site has not been located near the Asva hillfort so far, but a harbour site has been found in Viltina, 1.2 km from it.
-The site was excavated and dated to the 11th and early 12th century.
+The exact location of the 6th–9th century landing site near the Asva hillfort has yet to be identified, however, a harbour site has been found in Viltina, at a distance of 1.2 km.
+The site was excavated and dated to the 11th, early 12th century.
 The Viltina Rutiränk stone grave was only 50 metres from the harbour site.
-Several other smaller graves were registered in the area, all predominantly from the period between the 11th and the 12th centuries.
-It is interesting to note that a toponym Linnamäe põld (Hillfort/Town Field) has been registered near the site.
-The local folklore remembered that the field near the stone grave once used to be “a real town”.
+Several other, smaller graves are known in the area, predominantly dating from the period between the 11th and the 12th centuries.
+It is interesting to note that the toponym ‘Linnamäe põld’ (Hillfort/Town Field) has been registered near the site.
+According to the local folklore, the field near the stone grave used to be “an actual city”.